One Day in Grand Canyon: South Rim Itinerary with Top Sights (+Map)

 6. Visit the Hopi House

-Hopi House is another landmark located on the South Rim that you probably should include in your one-day Grand Canyon itinerary.
-It’s located just near the Verkamps Visitor Center, and so it doesn’t take much effort to get there.
+Hopi House is a historic landmark on the South Rim that’s easy to include in your one-day Grand Canyon itinerary.
+It’s located right next to Verkamps Visitor Center.

-Practical information: Run by the Hopi people to this day, Hopi House is open from 9 AM-5 PM all year round.
-Count 15-30 minutes for a visit.
+Practical Information: Run by the Hopi people to this day, Hopi House is open daily, 9 AM–5 PM.
+Allow about 15–30 minutes for your visit.
+More info here.

 Hopi House at the Grand Canyon